maurymarkowitz/RetroFOCAL/doc/RetroFOCAL reference manual.md

 <!-- TOC --><a name="program-statements"></a>
 ## Program statements

 This section explains the statements associated with loops, conditional and unconditional branches, subroutines, and similar functionality.
 It also explains the means of accessing data and the optional commands used for defining variables.
-The following list is not in order; it is meant to group statements with similar functionality.
+The following list is not in alphabetical order; it is meant to group statements with similar functionality.

 <!-- TOC --><a name="comment-scon"></a>
 ### `COMMENT`[*scon*] and `CONTINUE`